dmennell/konvoyToolbox/commands/kubetunnel.md

 PreWork

-You will need kubectl contexts for both the kommander and cluster 2b managed available (kubectl config get-contexts)
+You will need kubectl contexts for both the kommander and cluster 2b managed available.
+You will need to use the following commands

-Create the Workspace and Namespace in the Kommander UI.
-Do not create the Namespace through kubectl, and set the local namespace variable
+`kubectl config get-contexts` and `kubectl config set-context` Create the Workspace and Namespace in the Kommander UI.
+Do not create the Namespace through kubectl.
 Create directories for each cluster to be managed via Kubetunnel, and use these as the working directories whenever creating your gateways and tunnels

 **Use kubectl context for KOMMANDER CLUSTER